bljubisic/survey-md/README.md

 # What is Survey-md

-Survey-md is attempt to simplify creating and using surveys through the code.
+Survey-md is an attempt to simplify creating and using surveys through the code.
 As a starting point, I used [surv.app project](https://surv.app) which provided the same functionality but on server side.
-I am trying to offer something like this out of necessity to use similar library for dynamicaly survey generation using markdown coming from BE. md stands for Markdown as I am using markdown language to describe the surveys.
+I am trying to offer something like this out of necessity to use similar library for dynamically survey generation using markdown coming from BE. md stands for Markdown as I am using markdown language to describe the surveys.
 All results are stored in context object and you can easily access them using context["question_name"].
 There are couple of rules how to do that:

 - Pages are delimited by using standard Markdown delimiter, either `***` or `---`
 - Questions are marked with question mark as the first character on the line, following with the question variable `?question_name`